josesuarez-accenture/openathon-angular/lab-07/README.md

 ### Build our app

 Now we have the app ready to the build.
-This is the most easy step because Angular take care of manage webpack and the whole process of split our files, minimify, syntaxis check...
+This is the most easy step because Angular take care of manage webpack and the whole process of split our files, minify, syntaxis check...
 To do it we run the next command:

 ```bash
 ng build --prod